Investigation in all areas - solid, mixed and fluid friction: simulation, toleration, production and coating

 spectrum of tests can be used.

 Growing ecological and economic pressure leads to ever higher and more complex stresses in the development of plain bearings.
 The research at the institute is therefore primarily concerned with the investigation and development of alternative sliding materials and the influence of geometric deviations.
-The main focus of the investigations is the wear behaviour under the most varied operating conditions (particles, mixed friction, hydrodynamics).
+The main focus of the investigations is the wear behavior under the most varied operating conditions (particles, mixed friction, hydrodynamics).

 The permissible loads of selected WNV (tapered and cylindrical interference fit as well as feather key, knurled, polygonal joints, etc.) have been investigated primarily at IKAT for decades in the area of fatigue, fatigue and fatigue strength.
-The behaviour under individual loads (bending, torsion) as well as combined dynamic loads is analysed.
+The behavior under individual loads (bending, torsion) as well as combined dynamic loads is analysed.

 In contact with various components, deformations in connection with the prevailing joint pressure initiate the damage process of friction fatigue (friction corrosion).
 Current research activities at the institute focus on basic research on the damage phenomenon of friction corrosion and pursue the objective of developing an impact-compliant calculation method.